Rosacea vs. Lupus

-The butterfly rash, which is an iconic symptom of lupus, can cause confusion when it comes to diagnosing rosacea and lupus.
-If rosacea is present alongside an additional issue such as fibromyalgia or arthritis, it’s even easier to start mistakenly ticking the boxes for a lupus diagnosis.
+The butterfly rash, which is an iconic symptom of lupus, can cause confusion when it comes to diagnosing rosacea vs. lupus.
+If rosacea is present alongside an additional issue, such as fibromyalgia or arthritis, it is even easier to start mistakenly ticking the boxes for a lupus diagnosis.

 Prevalence of Rosacea and Lupus